Jussif/IEEE-Latin-America-Transactions/Readme.md

 - Then, decompressed the file and you will be able to see five (5) folders that contains data.
 - The content of each folder is explained in the table below.
 - Use the Python script to plot a combination of number of characters and smartphone models, e.g., in 'measures' folder, for S918B, swipe method and 79 characters.

-- ⚠️ Pay attention, you should update the folder path on the Python 🐍 script.
+⚠️ Pay attention, you should update the folder path on the Python 🐍 script according to your local folder path.

 | Column 1: Name | Column 2: Description | Column 3: Mode |
 |---|---|---|